-‘Corrosive’ culture at NHS Trust could put patient safety at risk, report finds
+‘Corrosive’ culture at NHS trust could put patient safety at risk, report finds

 Prof Bewick added: “We heard many examples of concerning comments covering a range of topics including issues over promotion processes, bullying of staff (including junior doctors), and a fear of retribution if concerns were raised.
 All of these issues will be the subject of further investigation in the Phase 2 Culture Review.”

-They were commissioned after a BBC Newsnight programme highlighted several concerns at UHB, including bullying and fears of punishment for raising concerns.
+He also said: “Preet Gill MP, and the chair of Healthwatch Birmingham, Richard Burden, told us that both had received extensive complaints about the organisation’s conduct.
+Many were concerned about the ‘toxic atmosphere and bullying at all levels of management’.”

-It followed the death of a junior doctor at the trust, Dr Vaishnavi Kumar, which found she had taken her own life on June 22 2022, with her father telling an inquest that the Queen Elizabeth Hospital – one of four sites run by UHB – was a “hypercritical environment to work in”.
+After the inquest of Dr Kumar, a BBC Newsnight programme aired last December highlighting what staff alleged was a “mafia-like” culture which saw staff fear reprisal for raising concerns.
+UHB denied the claims.

-The report said that despite Dr Kumar’s death not being the first death by suicide of a doctor at UHB, it took two months for the trust to formally write to the family, no physical meeting was offered to Dr Kumar’s family, and a senior member of staff sent Dr Kumar an email 26 days after her death to see if she was still being paid.
+Discussing UHB’s response to Dr Kumar’s suicide, the report said it took two months for the trust to formally write to her family, with no physical meeting being offered, and a senior member of staff sent Dr Kumar an email 26 days after her death to see if she was still being paid.

-However, the report acknowledged that steps had been taken to improve relations with Dr Kumar’s family following her death.
+However, the report acknowledged that steps had been taken to improve relations with Dr Kumar’s family.

-David Melbourne, chief executive at NHS Birmingham and Solihull ICB, said the review made for “difficult reading”, and confirmed that a cross-party reference group which supported the review, led by Preet Kaur Gill, MP for Edgbaston, will be involved in the second and third reports.
+Preet Kaur Gill, MP for Edgbaston, led a cross-party reference group which supported the review and said that staff concerns were “deeply troubling and plainly unacceptable”, with more than 50 whistleblowers highlighting the “put up or shut up” atmosphere.

-She said that she had been contacted by more than 50 whistleblowers from the trust who outlined “deeply troubling and plainly unacceptable” concerns about a “put up or shut up culture”.
+David Melbourne, chief executive at NHS Birmingham and Solihull ICB, said the review made for “difficult reading”.

 Other issues mentioned in the report included 26 “never events” – events that are seen as wholly preventable due to safety guidance being in place nationally – that took place across the trust in three years, including eight incidents of objects being left inside patients and seven of the incorrect operation being performed.